hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_16_Generative_Art_Toys.md

 The automation has taken away a bit of freedom, but has given us a faster more reliable way to get to satisfying results.

+### Kasparov's Centaur

+Garry Kasparov lost a game to IBM Deep Blue, in 1988 he played first game of "advanced chess" against Vaselin Toplaov: each player used a computer as a partner.
+This cyborg play style, sometimes called "centaur chess", created better players than individual humans or machines.